Warm German Potato Salad

 Instructions

-• Place unpeeled potatoes in a large pot and add enough cold water to cover the potatoes.
-Bring to a boil, add a dash of salt, and cook for 20-25 minutes or until the potatoes are fork tender.
+• Place the unpeeled potatoes in a large pot and cover with cold water.
+Bring to a boil, add a little salt, and cook for 20 to 25 minutes, until fork-tender.

-Warm Potato Salad Dressing (do this while the potatoes are cooking)
+Make the Dressing (do this while the potatoes cook)

-• Stir in mustard and sugar.
-Deglaze with white wine vinegar and beef broth.
-Simmer for a couple of minutes.
-Add fresh chives and parsley.
+• Stir in the mustard and sugar.
+Pour in the white wine vinegar and beef broth, then simmer for a couple of minutes.
+Stir in the chives and parsley, and season with salt and pepper to taste.

-• Pour the warm bacon dressing over the sliced warm potatoes.
-Serve and enjoy.
+• Pour the warm dressing over the warm potatoes.
+Toss gently so every slice is coated, then serve warm.

 Video